-Kairos Home Health will generate 100 new jobs across Central Scotland and will be operated from offices in East Lothian and Glasgow.
+Kairos Home Health will create 100 new jobs across Central Scotland and operate from offices in East Lothian and Glasgow.

-Gavin said: “Data shows that there are around 40,000 older people living in residential care across Scotland right now, and many of these people may have ended up in care homes as their families weren’t aware of all the options available to them.
+Gavin said: “Data shows that around 40,000 older people are living in residential care across Scotland right now, and many of these people may have ended up in care homes as their families weren’t aware of all the options available to them.

-“Louis and I created this service as we know instinctively that many adults with support needs would choose to stay at home with help from a service like ours.
-I speak to people every day who think a care home is their only option, so we are helping families realise that there are other options, including a service like ours.
+“Louis and I created this service as we know instinctively that many adults with support needs would choose to stay home with help from a service like ours.
+I speak to people daily who think a care home is their only option, so we are helping families realize that there are other options, including a service like ours.

-Gavin and his husband Louis established Pamoja in 2008 to provide expert consulting to not-for-profit organisations, such as Care UK.
+Gavin and his husband Louis established Pamoja in 2008 to provide expert consulting to not-for-profit organizations, such as Care UK.

 Eight years later, they launched Beyond Homecare, a domiciliary company serving adults across Scotland.
-Gavin is the COO of the company and sits on the board of directors of the United Kingdom Homecare Association, where he is the representative for Scotland.
+Gavin is the company’s COO and sits on the board of directors of the United Kingdom Homecare Association, where he is the representative for Scotland.

 Louis is the CEO of the care provider, which currently carries out over 10,000 customer care visits each month.